arivera12/OneLine/README.md

 3. Use actions and/or events callbacks between a task.
 4. Use actions before and/or after any specific task execution inside a task.

-### What are this action and/or events?
+### What are this actions and/or events?

-This action and/or events are just callbacks that can be listened to perform derived actions or Tasks.
+This actions and/or events are just callbacks that can be listened to perform derived actions or Tasks.

 This is were we decide what actions and/or Tasks to perform Before, On, or After any Task.